 Omnichannel Retail: Competing in new and innovative ways

-As technology blurs the distinctions between physical and online retail, retailers will need to rethink their competitive strategies.
+As technology blurs the distinctions between physical and online touchpoints, retailers will need to rethink their competitive omnichannel retail strategies.
 We chat with Thomas Battle at Nobal who are enabling retailers to bridge the gap between offline and online through their iMirror technology.

 Talk to us about your latest venture and what excites you about it.

 Right now retail is undergoing a revolution where the definition of shopping is being re-defined.
 Is the future of retail entirely digital?
 Does brick-and-mortar still excite shoppers enough to bring them into stores?
-Will a combination of e-commerce and physical sales drive customers to purchase more?
+Will an omnichannel combination of e-commerce and physical retail drive customers to purchase more?

 We believe that the future of retail is experiential shopping that combines the best features of e-commerce with the best of a brick-and-mortar store.
-Customers will come to a store to partake in an experience and just happen to buy a fully customized product which will be sent to their home via drone.
+Customers will come to a store to partake in an experience and just happen to buy a fully customised product that will be sent to their home via drone.

 Re-imagining and re-inventing an industry with major retail thought leaders, and building products that change the way we interact with the physical and the digital worlds is incredibly exciting.

-What do you see as the biggest challenges in retail these days?
+What do you see as the biggest challenges in omnichannel retail these days?

 Great omnichannel strategies are ones that seamlessly integrate the technology into the environment around you.
 Technologies like tablets are at a huge disadvantage because they take you out of the shopping experience.
 Companies like Perch are doing a great job of this seamless omnichannel integration in places like Sephora, (and us of course!).